miguelmartfern/BlockDiagrams/README.md

 - Include summation and multiplication nodes for system diagrams.
 - Horizontal orientation (left to right).
 - Easy to use and extend for custom diagrams.
+- Automatic or manual position of elements
+- Threads for several lines in diagrams.

 ## New features